Hyde Park Corner: History

+Bressey's and Lutyens' plans were implemented between 1960 and 1962, along with an underpass between Piccadilly and Knightsbridge.
+Wellington Arch was left where it was and more land was taken from Green Park and the garden of Buckingham Palace to form the roundabout.

+The ceremonial route now passes across the centre of the roundabout.
+Traffic lights are used to control flows round the roundabout and also to allow pedestrians (and cavalry from Hyde Park Barracks) to pass to and from the central area; there are also pedestrian underpasses.
+Hyde Park Corner tube station, served by the Piccadilly line, is at the north-west corner of the junction.

+Improvements by Decimus Burton

+During the second half of the 1820s, the Commissioners of Woods and Forests and King George IV resolved that Hyde Park, and the area around it, must be renovated to the extent of the splendour of rival European capital cities, and that the essence of the new arrangement would be a triumphal approach to Buckingham Palace, which had recently been completed.

+1813 proposal by William Kinnard for a triumphal arch across Piccadilly at Hyde Park Corner.
+Apsley House can be seen through the arch.

+Even before the Battle of Waterloo had been fought, there were proposals for a triumphal arch at Hyde Park Corner.
+One, by the architect William Kinnard, was remarkably similar to the final form which the Wellington Arch was to reach 100 years later.

-During the second half of the 1820s, the Commissioners of Woods and Forests and King George IV resolved that Hyde Park, and the area around it, must be renovated to the extent of the splendour of rival European capital cities, and that the essence of the new arrangement would be a triumphal approach to Buckingham Palace, which had been recently completed.
-The committee of the project, led by the Prime Minister, Lord Liverpool, and advised by Charles Arbuthnot, President of the Board of Commissioners of Woods and Forests, selected Decimus Burton as the project's architect: in 1828, when giving evidence to a Parliamentary Select Committee on the Government's spending on public works, Arbuthnot explained that he had nominated Burton 'having seen in the Regent's Park, and elsewhere, works which pleased my eye, from their architectural beauty and correctness'.
+The project committee, led by the Prime Minister, Lord Liverpool, and advised by Charles Arbuthnot, President of the Board of Commissioners of Woods and Forests, selected Decimus Burton as the project's architect.
+In 1828, when giving evidence to a Parliamentary Select Committee, Arbuthnot explained that he had nominated Burton 'having seen in the Regent's Park, and elsewhere, works which pleased my eye, from their architectural beauty and correctness'.
 Burton intended to create an urban space dedicated to the celebration of the House of Hanover, national pride, and the nation's heroes.

-The renovation of Hyde Park, Green Park, and St James's Park, began, in 1825, with the demarcation of new drives and pathways, subsequent to which Burton designed new lodges and gates, viz.
-Cumberland Gate, Stanhope Gate, Grosvenor Gate, the Hyde Park Gate/Screen at Hyde Park Corner, and, later, the Prince of Wales's Gate, Knightsbridge, in the classical style.
-There were no authoritative precedents for such buildings, which required windows and chimney stacks, in the classical style, and, in the words of Guy Williams, 'Burton's reticent treatment of the supernumerary features' and of the cast iron gates and railings, was 'greatly admired'.
+The renovation of Hyde Park, Green Park, and St James's Park began in 1825 with the demarcation of new drives and pathways.
+Burton designed new lodges and gates ― Cumberland Gate, Stanhope Gate, Grosvenor Gate, the Hyde Park Gate/Screen at Hyde Park Corner, and later the Prince of Wales's Gate, Knightsbridge ― in the classical style.
+There were no authoritative precedents in the classical style for such buildings, which required windows and chimney stacks.
+In the words of Guy Williams, 'Burton's reticent treatment of the supernumerary features' and of the cast iron gates and railings, was 'greatly admired'.